 Are you making the best use of your centers?
 Transition times?
 Join us as we talk about goals for your classroom and how to intentionally build literacy activities into all parts of your day.
 Walk away with practical ways to make literacy learning inviting to young children.

-Workshops on Literacy Extensions
+- Workshops on Literacy Extensions

 Bounce From a Book (2 hours)

-AUDIENCE: All teachers of PreK–1st Grade
+AUDIENCE: Teachers of PreK–1st Grade

 During this workshop, participants will be introduced to quality children’s literature and ways to extend children’s understanding of the written word.
 From creating class quilts to writing group stories, come discover specific ways to enhance children’s literature, making the reading process a fun and engaging one.